strike65/SwiftyStats/index.md

 SwiftyStats is a framework written entirely in Swift that makes heavy use of generic types.
 SwiftyStats contains frequently used statistical procedures.
 > It is a framework that is regularly developed and has been created out of passion rather than necessity.

-# New in version 1.2.0
+# New in version 1.2.1
-* Standardized terminology: use “p-value” consistently across runtime descriptions and docs
+* Public API name corrections with deprecated aliases for backward compatibility
-* Improved public API doc comments (SpecialFunctions, Integrator, distributions)
+* Documentation: switched to DocC static site; added `make_doc.sh` at repo root with `--base-path`/`--local` support
-* README and index updates: docs generation instructions, corrected examples, clarified `make test`
+* Spellings/grammar cleaned up across comments and user-facing docs
-* General refactoring and minor typo fixes
+* Includes 1.2.0 improvements: consistent “p-value”, improved API doc comments, README/index clarifications

 # Important